 New York City, 1985.
 Prior Walter announces to his boyfriend Louis Ironson that he has been diagnosed with AIDS.
 Unable to cope with this, Louis leaves.
 This abandonment leaves Prior shattered.
 At the same time, Roy Cohn, a powerful lawyer and a right-wing political conservative, is diagnosed with AIDS but demands that his doctor say that he has liver cancer as he does not want his homosexuality known in the circles he moves in.
 Cohn grooms his assistant, the milquetoast Mormon lawyer Joe Pitt, to go to Washington in order to protect him from a disbarment trial.
 At the same time, Joe’s wife Harper has become deeply unhappy and addicted to valium over the fact that Joe does not seem to want her sexually.
 Joe finally comes out and admits that he is fighting again homosexual desires.
 When he calls to tell his mother that he is gay, she sells up everything she has in Salt Lake City and rushes to New York to help, but Joe has vanished – in fact, has met and taken up with Louis.
 As he gets increasingly sicker, Prior receives visitations from a female angel who has sex with him and then implants a holy book inside his body, telling him that he is a prophet and must sound the warning that human progress be stopped.
 As Cohn falls ill in hospital, the ghost of the Communist spy Ethel Rosenberg, whom he helped convict and execute, comes to gloat about his nearing death.

 Angels in America is based on Angels in America: A Gay Fantasia on National Themes, one of the most celebrated plays of the 1990s.
 In fact, Angels in America is two plays – Millennium Approaches (1991) and Perestroika (1992) – that were eventually staged as a two-part, seven hour whole.
 Writer Tony Kushner won the Pulitzer Prize for Drama and the Tony Award for Best Play in 1993, as well as a host of international critics awards.
 Kushner himself is a gay writer originally from Louisiana who now resides in New York City.
-He is politically active on many issues and has written a number of other plays on topics as diverse as Nazism, socialism and Judaism, as well as the screenplay for Steven Spielberg’s Munich (2005) and Lincoln (2012).
+He is politically active on many issues and has written a number of other plays on topics as diverse as Nazism, socialism and Judaism, as well as the screenplay for Steven Spielberg’s Munich (2005), Lincoln (2012) and West Side Story (2020).

 This was an adaptation of the play made for tv.
 Angels in America comes from the acclaimed Mike Nichols, director of classic films like Who’s Afraid of Virginia Woolf?
 (1966), The Graduate (1967), Catch 22 (1970) and several occasional ventures into genre material – the talking dolphin film The Day of the Dolphin (1973), the interesting werewolf film Wolf (1994) and the alien visitor comedy What Planet Are You From?
 (2000).
 The Angels in America mini-series accrued a host of awards and nominations, including a clean sweep of that year’s Emmy’s and the tv categories of the Golden Globes.